Adaezy-cyber/ICDFA_ASSIGNMENTS/GRC102_Week3_Practical_Lab_Adaeze_Adeteye_C11_26_CGRCE_17561/evidence/05-risk-escalation/risk-escalation.md

 ## 5. Operating Rule

 Escalation does not mean abandoning operational ownership.
-IT continues containment/remediation while governance authority moves to the appropriate decision-maker.
+IT continues containment or remediation while governance authority moves to the appropriate decision-maker.

 For a material issue:
 - IT continues technical containment;